Untitled-Document-1/openwrt-adblock/README.md

 ````
 0 4 * * * /etc/adblock.sh
 ````
-Please note: in the above example, even though the script is scheduled to run everyday, the script contains a conditional that considers the existing blocked hosts file to be stale after 14 days.
+Please note: in the above example, even though the script is scheduled to run every day, the script contains a conditional that considers the existing blocked hosts file to be stale after 14 days.
 Only after 14 days will the file be re-created from the up-to-date lists.
 If you feel 14 days is too long and you want your file updated more frequently, then edit the script (```STALE_DAYS``` variable).

 #### Optional - serve a 1 pixel transparent .gif for all of the newly un-routable things ####
 ```